 Media (媚點) is a sub-brand by Kanebo and is widely available not only in the land of origin – Japan – but also in Taiwan.

-The first product that I got a few years ago from the brand was Media BB Cream.
-It turned out to be quite good and that prompted me to load up more cosmetic pieces from Media in subsequent trips to Japan.Â
+The first product that I got from the brand was Media BB Cream.
+I liked it so much I started loading more cosmetic pieces from Media in subsequent Japan trips.Â

 Sounds good?
-Let me share the pros and cons and the step-by-step guide on how I use this brow pencil!
+Let me share the pros and cons and step-by-step guide on how I use this brow pencil!

 What’s Great about Kanebo Media Brow Pencil?Â

-1. A Smooth Pencil that’s easy to apply Â
+1. Convenient & easy to apply Â

 The first thing I did was to follow the instruction and use the pencil to outline my brows, as well as fill in gaps caused by sparsely-grown hair.